-The team will draw on the knowledge of experts in the field, aiming to align stakeholders behind common policy calls to improve health outcomes for all young people.
+As part of our ongoing Health Inequalities programme, funded by the Health Foundation, The team regularly draws on the knowledge of experts in the field, aiming to align stakeholders behind common policy calls to improve health outcomes for all young people.

-The programme will be linked to the wider work of the Health Foundation, including collaboration with four other policy fellows exploring high quality work, types of work, economic insecurity, and transport options for young people.
+Other projects in the Health Foundation’s Future Health programme explore high quality work, types of work, economic insecurity, and transport options for young people.

-For more information, contact Rachael McKeown and sign up to AYPH’s regular newsletter (see ‘Join our mailing list’ below).
+For more information, contact Ann Hagell and sign up to AYPH’s regular newsletter (see ‘Join our mailing list’ below).

 Compilation of data on young people’s health inequalities